sumitkm/sumitmaitra.com/features.md

 ## Functionality
 - [x] Authentication
+- [ ] Feed CRUD stack.
+A feed is a stream of thoughts and reflections, not necessarily restricted to 140 characters.
+Could have image or video attachments that are uploaded to, or pulled from) Kalliope Sync Blob Storage.
+- [ ] Live feed of posts from wordpress
+- [ ] Live feed of pinned projects from github
 - [ ] Image Geo-tag reading and indexing in DB
 - [ ] Showing images in timeline view
 - [ ] Image searching
 - [ ] Online Resume
-- [ ] Live feed of posts from wordpress
-- [ ] Live feed of pinned projects from github
 - [ ] Integrate with Kalliope Sync
 - [ ] Azure search Indexing